 According to locals, Narcos is about as much of a documentary as The Neverending Story.
 Thanks to the relentless outside interest in its history, pop culture continues to paint Medellin as a haven for cocaine and crime.
 But these stereotypes couldn’t be farther from the truth of modern day Medellin.

 The transformation of this city has to be seen to be believed.
 Once the bad actors were reined in, the focus was put on safety and urban rejuvenation.
-The city centre and areas like El Poblado and Envigado are now incredibly safe and have a vibe that’s hard to describe – edgy, energised, and effortlessly cool is the best that I can do.
+The city centre and areas like El Poblado and Envigado have a vibe that’s hard to describe – edgy, energised, and effortlessly cool is the best that I can do.
 It’s a turnaround that’s hard to comprehend from a place that was the murder capital of the world just 25 years ago.

 Bogota is one of the safest cities in South America

 By far the largest city in Colombia, historically Bogota’s reputation hasn’t been much better than Medellin’s.
-But it’s now one of the safest cities on the whole of the South American continent, with violent crime below even the traditionally safe US cities of Miami and Indianapolis.
+But it’s now one of the safest cities in Colombia (and the whole of the South American continent), with violent crime below even the traditionally safe US cities of Miami and Indianapolis.

 And with an exploding street art scene, buzzing nightlife, and an enviable café culture, it’s now the favourite stop of many a foreigner.